Gallery: Tour de San Luis team presentation | Cyclingnews.com

 Gallery: Tour de San Luis team presentation

-Former Colombian football star Carlos "El Pibe" Valderrama, possessing perhaps the most famous head of hair ever to set foot on a football pitch, joined the Colombia team on stage while another Colombian, Movistar's Nairo Quintana, stopped the show in his own right as he was the only rider to be interviewed during the presentation.
+One of the most emotional moments of the evening was reserved for the Movistar team introduction, where the Spanish ProTour squad was given a plaque commemorating Xavier Tondo, who led the 2011 edition of the Tour de San Luis and died in a tragic accident four months later in May.

-While the music was turned off for Quintana's interview, once Movistar left the stage Pitbull's "Don't Stop the Party" commenced playing at bone-rattling decibels for the introduction of the evening's final team - the home San Luis Somos Todos squad.
+After all the teams had assembled on stage, with a breeze kicking up along with the threat of rain, the evening concluded at 9:15pm with a fireworks display over the Plaza Pringles.

-The seven-day Tour de San Luis commences Monday with an opening, 164km stage from San Luis to Villa Mercedes, expected to end in a field sprint finale.
+The Tour de San Luis begins on Monday, January 23 with a 189.3km stage from San Luis to Mercedes.

 Cyclingnews Newsletter